 As a way of helping you differentiate between various types of hair loss, Dr. Agullo will simplify most of the jargon to make sure you understand what is causing your hair to fall and how to tackle the problem efficiently.
 To do so, one of the preliminary steps is to classify hair loss in men into three types.
 These include:

 - Regular Norwood Pattern: The Regular Norwood Pattern of hair loss begins from the crown of the scalp and is followed by a receding hairline.

 - Norwood Class A: This type of baldness is categorized by a front to back shift i.e. hair starts to thin from the front first, moving backwards to the nape of the neck and being the thinnest at the crown.

 - Diffused Pattern/Unpatterned Alopecia: Recognizing DPA and DUPA is hard.
 In these categories of hair loss, an individual’s hair starts to thin from all over the scalp.
 While there are many similarities in DUPA and DPA, DUPA is characterized by thinning on the sides of the scalp.
 Marking the difference between these two types is essential because while a DPA patient is ideal for a hair transplant, a DUPA patient is not.

 Identifying these classifications is highly imperative for the surgeon to decide on the most appropriate route (surgical or nonsurgical) to curb hair loss.
 Because not every person can pinpoint the causes and patterns of hair problems, contacting a Board Certified Hair Transplant Surgeon is a must.
-Dr. Agullo, Dr. Palladino and their teams are highly qualified and have won several awards for their notable contributions in the field of Cosmetic Surgery.
+Dr. Agullo and his team are highly qualified and he has won several awards for his notable contributions in the field of Cosmetic Surgery.